This article helps you:

 If you have yet to run your experiment or your sample size is large enough, you should use sequential testing instead of running a T-test.
 Read more about the difference in testing options in this blog.

-You can access the T-test settings from the Plan tab in Amplitude Experiment.
-The settings will depend on the type of T-test that you'd like to run (one-sided or two-sided) and the direction you'd like the metric to move in (increase for up or decrease for down).
+You can access the T-test settings from the Settings tab in Amplitude Experiment.
+The settings depend on the type of T-test that you'd like to run (one-sided or two-sided) and the direction you'd like the metric to move in (increase for up or decrease for down).
 To set your T-test's settings:

 You can find more information on your sample size requirements in the Cumulative Exposure graph and its corresponding table.
 The graph shows a constant, dotted line named Sample Size Target, which is the total number of users per variant needed.
 The table next to the graph highlights the Exposure Remaining, which is the number of users needed by each variant.
-This information can confirm not only the number of users needed before running the T-test, but also provide an estimate of the time you'll need to complete the experiment before using a T-test to interpret your results.
+This information can confirm not only the number of users needed before running the T-test, but also provide an estimate of the time you need to complete the experiment before using a T-test to interpret your results.

 May 7th, 2024